javiervelaz/platosexpress/README.md

 # platosexpress
 food web site

-Instalation:
+Installation:

 clone the project with git

-in a terminal enter to the dir  cd /pulic_html code php artisan serve go to browser: http://localhost:8000/
+in a terminal enter to the dir  cd /public_html code php artisan serve go to browser: http://localhost:8000/